 The Failings of Annie Besant’s Pro-Israel and Jewish Nationalist Advocacy

-If we understand her nationalist vigor and passion, e.g., why she would view Muhammad as a Prophet and “one of the great messengers of the Supreme,” we would see, this is some type of Theosophism with her own Angelology:
+If we understand her nationalist vigor and passion, like why she would view Muhammad as a Prophet and “one of the great messengers of the Supreme,” we would see, this is some type of Theosophism with her own Angelology:

 “According to this view, the Founders of the great religions are members of the one Brotherhood . . .
 As Theosophy of old gave birth to religions, so in modern times does it justify and defend them.”
 (Annie Besant, Ancient Wisdom, pp. 3 and 5)